e271828e/Flight.jl/docs/notes/design/framework_spec.md

   earlier events of your own component in declaration order.
 Coupling tighter than one round belongs inside one component.
 - **Stop-face sampling** (§15.5).
-Stop faces are read in completed-boundary snapshots; declare a Tier-2 event if the stop needs localizing.
+Stop faces are read in completed-boundary snapshots; declare a localized event if the stop needs localizing.

 For periphery authors and consumers: